Ouldgeneral/Ouldgeneral/README.md

-- 👋 Hi, I’m @Ouldgeneral
+- 👋 Hi, I’m Malick Ould Hamdi
 - 👀 I’m interested in app and web developement
-- 🌱 My current languages are:Python,Java,C#,JS,Html,css and some basics of C
+- 🌱 My current languages are:Python,Java,C#,JS,C,C++
-- 💞️ I’m looking to collaborate on creating a new hacking os Thank you 😃
+- 💞️ I’m looking to collaborate on creating a new Linux distro Thank you 😃